Influence maximization by rumor spreading on correlated networks through community identification: Conclusion

 \section{Conclusion}

 We have analyzed the role of degree-degree correlation in the influence maximization problem.
-To simulate the information spreading, we consider the rumor model proposed by Maki and Thompson~\cite{Maki1973}, which is more suitable to represent the information dynamics in social networks~\cite{Pastor-Satorras2015}.
+To simulate the information spreading, we consider the rumor model proposed by Maki and Thompson~\cite{Maki1973,Vega-Oliveros2019a}, which is more suitable to represent the information dynamics in social networks~\cite{Pastor-Satorras2015}.
 We have proposed a method to maximize the influence transmission based on network community organization.
-This method has been analyzed by performing simulations on the top of eight real and six artificial complex networks.
-We have verified that our method is statistically similar, in terms of the information reach, to the approach based on greedy optimization, which is computationally expensive.
-Thus, our results suggest that our method is more suitable in practice, since it can provides similar results as the greedy approach, but it is less time consuming.
+This method has been analyzed by performing simulations on the top of eight real and ten artificial complex networks.
+We have verified that our method is statistically similar, in terms of the information reach, to the approach based on a greedy algorithm, which is computationally expensive.
+Thus, our results suggest that our method is more suitable in practice since it provides similar results as the greedy approach, but it is less time-consuming.

+Our analysis can be extended by comparing our method with the exact solution of the optimal set of seed in small networks.
+We can generate networks with varying level of community organization and determine the set of seed by considering both methods.
+Then, we can verify for what cases our approach is close to the optimal solution.
+Our analysis can also be complemented with the consideration of patterns of connections and influence inside networks (e.g.~\cite{Vega-Oliveros2019b, ZHOU201969, Chen2019,Costa09}) to select the set of initial spreaders.
+Besides, centrality measures like proposed in \cite{Flavio2018,arnaudon2019graph,ghalmane2019centrality,Tixier2019arxiv} have potential for finding the best seeds in the IMP, and deserve future studies.

+Another interesting phenomenon is the emerging of a maximum value of influence related to seed size and network structure.
+The peak seems to be related to both the modularity and degree-degree correlation, in which: the more disassortative and lower modular the network, the peak appears with the best-ranked nodes; and when more disassortative and higher modularity, it occurs in the community seeds.
+The before indicates that there exists a crossover around $\rho \thicksim 0$.
+We consider this point deserves more analysis in future works.